sayakpaul/cait-tf/README.md

 <small>*Results for the rest of the models will be updated soon.</small>

 Results can be verified with the code in `i1k_eval`.
 Results are in line with [1].
+[Slight differences](https://github.com/facebookresearch/deit/blob/main/README_cait.md#model-zoo) in the results stemmed from the fact that I used a different set of augmentation transformations.
+Original transformations suggested by the authors can be found [here](https://github.com/facebookresearch/deit/blob/main/README_cait.md).

 ## Using the models